 Introduction to Outdoor Photography at Crystal Cove State Park

 Description: Discover the beauty of a drop of water when viewed through the lens of your camera.
-During the month of March, Crystal Cove Alliance is sponsoring the snapshotWATER campaign to capture water in all of its different forms as it moves through Moro Canyon.
+Crystal Cove Alliance is sponsoring the snapshotWATER campaign to capture water in all of its different forms as it moves through Moro Canyon.
 You'll learn the basics of digital photography, as well as tips and tricks to help you tell a photographic story as you follow the journey of a drop of water through Crystal Cove State Park's pristine watershed.
 We'll analyze numerous photographs as we discuss composition techniques, including eliminating distractions, utilizing human subjects, and using leading lines and the Rule of Thirds to create more dynamic images.
 Photos will be eligible for entry into the snapshotWATER photography contest, hosted by Crystal Cove Alliance.
 Photographers of all levels using film or digital cameras are encouraged to attend.
 Bring your camera along with its owner's manual.
 Participants under the age of 18 must be accompanied by a participating responsible adult.

 Skills you'll learn: